 XX = Female, XY = Male.

-An abnormal palm crease found in about five per cent of the normal population, but also found in Down’s syndrome and other chromosomal disorders.
+SIMIAN CREASE An abnormal palm crease found in about five per cent of the general population, but also found in Down’s Syndrome and other chromosomal disorders.